TeeJungle ships internationally! Please make sure to double check you've entered the correct address at checkout to avoid delays :)

-To give your Christmas orders the best chance to arrive on time, we recommend U.S customers order by Dec 13th (standard shipping) or 14th (express shipping).
-European orders are likely to arrive early in the new year (2020 - standard shipping) but may arrive in time with Express shipping if orders are made by Dec 15th.
+To give your Christmas orders the best chance to arrive on time, we recommend U.S customers order by Dec 10th (standard shipping) or 12th (express shipping).
+Orders from other countries are likely to arrive by either Christmas or the new year, however get your orders in by Dec 3rd if based outside of the U.S for the best results.

 There are two different types of returns.
 Either a shipping carrier will return an order (e.g they were unable to deliver it due to issues like an incorrect address being supplied), or you, the customer will.

 Returned by the shipping carrier

 If the carrier is not able to deliver the items to a provided address, they will return them to our print distributors.
 Most commonly it’s referred to as the ‘wrong address’.
 It happens if you provide an address that is considered insufficient by the courier.
 Be extra careful with apartment numbers and zip codes!
 Don’t leave them out and double check the digits.

 For customers in the U.S, you can use a tool like the USPS ZIP code lookup to make sure that the city in the address matches the zip code.

 Another reason items are returned by the carrier is that they were ‘unclaimed’.
 If you do not collect the item at the local post or a different pickup location, it will be returned.
 In most cases, the shipment will be returned to our distribution facility as it is the default return address.

 The other reason for returns is when a customer returns the ordered items.
 This could be due to an incorrect size being ordered.

 At present, our distributors unfortunately do not provide free exchanges if you ordered an incorrect size.
 As a result, we are unable to accept returns or exchanges if you ordered a size that was not an ideal fit.
 Please contact us however and we will do our best to assist, such as exploring if a discount can be offered for a re-order in your preferred size.